rajendra-jagtap/aws-ec2-mongodb/README.md

-# Setup AWS EC2 Cluster through Terraform
+# MongoDB with replicaSet on AWS EC2
 The script can be used to get create EC2 Cluster along with VPC, Subnet, etc in AWS Cloud

 ## Requirements